 Welcome.
 Throughout its long history, St. James Episcopal Parish has held weddings for members and others from our Amesbury community and neighboring towns.
 We cordially invite you to become part of this joyous tradition.
-We hope that these materials will be helpful in making your plans; if, however, you have any questions not addressed here, please contact our Rector, the Rev. Susan Esco Chandler.
-She will be happy to discuss your concerns and will also schedule the date you finally select for your wedding.
+We hope that these materials will be helpful in making your plans; if, however, you have any questions not addressed here, please contact our Rector, the Rev. John Satula.
+He will be happy to discuss your concerns and will also schedule the date you finally select for your wedding.

 Eligibility – The St. James Episcopal Church and Meditation Chapel are available for the weddings, ceremonies of commitment, and the blessing of civil unions of couples who have a valid marriage license and have completed pre-marital counseling with the priest.
 Three sessions are the diocesan minimum with five the optimum.
 The number of sessions will be determined in consultation with the officiating priest.

 Making and Confirming a Reservation – To make reservations for a rehearsal and ceremony, call the parish (978-388-0030).
 Upon initial inquiry, you will be sent an informational packet.
 After reading the information, if you are still interested, please fill out the information sheet from the packet and mail it back to St. James.
 You will then be contacted by the priest to make an appointment for an initial meeting.